git-merge-workshops/monorepo-spring-cleaning/README.md

 [Repository Grafting](lessons/repository-grafting.md)

 ### :star: Conclusion
-Thank you for taking the time two walkthrough this workshop on cleaning up a monorepo.
-I hope you learned something new and are able to apply some of these techniques to your own monorepo.
+Thank you for taking the time to walkthrough this workshop on cleaning up a monorepo!:tada: I hope you learned something new and are able to apply some of these techniques in your own monorepo analysis.
 Please check out the other presentations on Monorepos at Git Merge 2022.

 ## :books: Resources
 - [The Monorepo Book](https://monorepo-book.github.io/)